Andrews-McMeel-Universal/amu-code_standards/javascript/es6/README.md

     // Otherwise it should emit only the requested events
     // Optional
     event: {
-      // Time the game was started
+      // Time the game was started, use new Date().toISOString() to determine the current date and time
-      // Format: UTC
+      // Format: ISO 8601 with UTC offset, "YYYY-MM-DDTHH:mm:ss.sssZ"
       // Optional
-      start: Number,
+      start: String,

-      // Time the game was paused
+      // Time the game was paused, use new Date().toISOString() to determine the current date and time
-      // Format: UTC
+      // Format: ISO 8601 with UTC offset, "YYYY-MM-DDTHH:mm:ss.sssZ"
       // Optional
-      pause: Number,
+      pause: String,

-      // Time the game was restarted
+      // Time the game was restarted, use new Date().toISOString() to determine the current date and time
-      // Format: UTC
+      // Format: ISO 8601 with UTC offset, "YYYY-MM-DDTHH:mm:ss.sssZ"
       // Optional
-      resume: Number,
+      resume: String,

-      // Time the game was ended
+      // Time the game was ended, use new Date().toISOString() to determine the current date and time
-      // Format: UTC
+      // Format: ISO 8601 with UTC offset, "YYYY-MM-DDTHH:mm:ss.sssZ"
       // Optional
-      end: Number,
+      end: String,

       // The difficulty mode ("expert" or "casual") change history
       // Optional